spamguy/diplomacy/README.md

 # Technology
 The application as a whole consists of three parts:
  * The website.
 Developed using AngularJS and PostgreSQL.
  * The adjudicator, responsible for taking a set of moves and resolving them.
-Developed in raw JavaScript.
+Adapted from zond/godip and interpreted into JavaScript.
  * The server, responsible for scheduling adjudication events and dispensing the website.
 Developed with NodeJS/Express.